 Market Participants' Share

-Average Price of Basic Low Voltage tariff
+Average price of wholesale tariff

 Analysis of Electricity Prices